 I used a really simple glaze, where I pureed about 100 grams of some remaining frozen fruit, added two tablespoons of lemon juice, and powdered sugar to make a thick glaze.
 Your glaze will need to be thick, and the bundt cake cold before you glaze it, to stop it sinking in.
 Likewise, you’ll need to keep it in the fridge after glazing and I recommend glazing it just 30-60 minutes before serving.

 You can also add in a playful flower or two on top of the cake.
-If you do make this cake, let me know how it turned out in the comments, or take a photo and tag me in it on instagram, @the_fiery_vegetarian
+If you do make this cake, let me know how it turned out in the comments, or take a photo and tag me in it on Instagram, @the_fiery_vegetarian .
+You might also want to check out some of my more recent recipes:

 - 1 cup white flour